photo/frontend/documentation/api/GetPhoto.markdown

 Use this API to get a for a user's photo.

 _NOTE:_ Always pass in the `returnSizes` parameter for sizes you plan on using.
 It's the only way to guarantee that a URL for that size will be present in the response.
-See [Photo Generation][photogeneration] for details.
+See [Photo Generation](http://theopenphotoproject.org/documentation/faq/PhotoGeneration) for details.

 ----------------------------------------